CatherineJia1/AdvancePrototype/Project4/README.md

 ```

-Specially, there is a function for draw hexagon / other polygon shape:
+Specially, there is a function for draw hexagon / other polygon shape(from p5.js website) :

 ```
 def  polygon(x, y, radius, npoints):